swarmstack/swarmstack/README.md

 If you want to centralize your Prometheus data-sources rather than federating them, scalable designs such as [Cortex](https://github.com/cortexproject/cortex) are available for self-hosting.
 Commerical offerings such as [GrafanaCloud - Hosted Metrics](https://grafana.com/cloud/metrics), [InfluxDB with HA](https://docs.openstack.org/developer/performance-docs/methodologies/monitoring/influxha.html), and [Weave Cloud](https://www.weave.works/product/cloud/) are also available.

+### Trickster

+By default, Grafana will query the Prometheus data source directly.
+As you add dashboards that might requiring (re)querying hundreds of metrics per refresh period, per viewer, this can lead to higher load on your Prometheus database.
+There is an adjunct [https://github.com/swarmstack/trickster](https://github.com/swarmstack/trickster) project that can act as cache for Prometheus metrics for low-resolution dashboards or other software where caching and coalescing of metrics data may be acceptable.

+---

 As your needs for this stack grow, you may find yourself replacing some of the services within this stack with your own tools.
 Hope this got you or your team heading in a great direction running applications at scale.
 Kubernetes is also your friend, and should be used where needed to scale parts that need to scale beyond [several](https://mobile.twitter.com/scaleway/status/758982324553867267) dozen swarm nodes.
 You might just choose to deploy some applications (such as Cortex) on Kubernetes, and also run some of your services or development on Docker swarm.
 Both can be used together to solve your needs.

 ## NETWORK URLs